digitallinguistics/scription/README.md

 A note about this utterance.
 Each note line has the following structure:

-`{source}-{language/orthography}: {note text}`
+`{source} ({language}): {note text}`

 The `{source}` is the source of the note (usually the initials of a speaker, or a bibliographic reference), and is optional but strongly recommended.
-The source must contain only ASCII letters and numbers.
-The `{language/orthography}` is also optional.
-If absent, parsers should assume that the language is English (`eng`).
-If present, the source must be present as well.
-The language/orthography must contain only ASCII letters and numbers.
-If only the source is present, no hyphen is required.
-The colon `(:)` may be followed by one or more tabs or spaces.
+The `{language}` is also optional.
+If absent, parsers should assume that the language is English (`en`).
+The language must be a valid [ISO language tag][language-tag], and must be surrounded by parentheses.
+The source and the language must be separated by one or more spaces or tabs.
+The colon `(:)` may be followed by one or more spaces or tabs.
 The colon may be omitted if both the source and language are absent.
 Some examples of notes are below:

 ```
-DWH-eng: Is this utterance past tense or present tense?
+DWH (en): Is this utterance past tense or present tense?
 MM:        I think this is plural.
-KB-swa:  Sentensi hii ni kuhusu bwana yule.
+KB (swa):  Sentensi hii ni kuhusu bwana yule.
 What would this utterance mean if the verb were perfect?
 ```